 Attend a class

 Professors across our campus welcome prospective students to sit in on a lecture while their classes are in session.
-The class visit schedule for the fall semester is now available.
+December 11 was the last day of classes for the fall semester.
+Please check back in mid-February for the spring semester class visit schedule.

 Visiting campus when the Admissions Office is closed?
 Feel free to download and print a self-guided tour map.
 This map takes you on a similar route to the student-led tour and provides some helpful facts and figures along the way.